d-tork/d-tork.github.io/index.md

-I'll spare the details but my dutiful Lenovo ThinkCentre there on the desk _is_ willing and capable to chug along all day and all night fetching these things on a slow-drip internet connection so that when the weekend comes around I can watch an episode or a movie all the way through.
+I'll spare the details but my dutiful Lenovo ThinkCentre there on the desk _is_ willing and capable to chug along all day and all night fetching these things on a slow-drip internet connection, so that when the weekend comes around I can watch an episode or a movie all the way through.
 And my historic library of purchased blu-rays and _The Office_ DVD box set came with me on the hard drives, also immediately available for streaming—not from the world wide web, but from my desk setup here, offering a low-latency solution to what (I imagine) is a frustrating